-17. Luton Road, Harpenden Map and Aerial Photographs Photographs Density Calculations Notes 40 Luton Road, Harpenden This was a second of the secon View from Townsend Road View from Luton Road Luton Road The site is 0.14 ha in total and there are 9 dwellings within the site.
+17. Luton Road, Harpenden Map and Aerial Photographs Photographs Density Calculations Notes 40 Luton Road, Harpenden Contraction of the contraction o View from Townsend Road View from Luton Road Luton Road The site is 0.14 ha in total and there are 9 dwellings within the site.
 Density of this site is 64 DPH.
 This residential development consists of 9 apartments in a 3 storey building with accommodation in the roof space and under croft parking.
-This is a small infill / redevelopment scheme, but it illustrates how higher density components within an overall area scheme can contribute to character.
+This is a small infill / redevelopment scheme, but it illustrates how higher density components within an overall area / scheme can contribute to character.